slinkp/recurse-S223/notes.md

   for child shreds to advance!
 If I remove the `4::second => now;` line near the end, then _nothing happens_ and we never get past "hello from main".

-## Polyphony next steps: How to write LRU in chuck?
+## ChucK Polyphony next steps: How to write LRU in chuck?

 Kind of weird about current design: `note_offs` is indexed by _note_ but shreds are not note-specific.
 This prevents ever modifying the design to multi-trigger